fmattioli/Feijuca.Keycloak.AuthServices/README.md

 ### Prerequisites
 This project was made with the purpose to attend only applications that follows the current [.Net Supported versions.](https://dotnet.microsoft.com/en-us/download/dotnet)

-## Why feijuca?
+## Why Feijuca?
 Feijuca is a nickname for a famous Brazilian dish called [Feijoada](https://theculturetrip.com/south-america/brazil/articles/a-brief-introduction-to-feijoada-brazils-national-dish).
 I wanted to use a name representing my born country on this project and Feijuca was chosen.

-## About the Project
+## About the project
 This repository aims to provide a configuration option for .NET projects that are using or planning to use Keycloak for authentication and JWT token generation.
 The project consists of two distinct parts:
 1. **Feijuca.Keycloak.Auth.MultiTenancy**
 2. **Feijuca.Keycloak.TokenManager**

+**Attention:**
+- The projects work in isolation way, there is no dependency between them.
+You do not need use one to use other, note that each project has different purpose, below you can understand better:

 ## Feijuca.Keycloak.Auth.MultiTenancy
 A [NuGet](https://www.nuget.org/packages/Feijuca.Keycloak.MultiTenancy) package that enables the implementation of multi-tenancy concepts using Keycloak.
 Each realm in Keycloak can represent a different tenant, allowing for unique configurations for each one.
 This ensures that each tenant within your application can have its own settings within Keycloak.

 ### Features
+- Enjoy all existigns keycloak features following a multi tenancy concept based on your realms
 - Obtaining a tenant from a token.
-- Extracting an ID from a token.
+- Extracting an UserId from a token.
 - Getting the URL where Keycloak is running.
-- Custom properties for tenants (open a PR to discuss additional features).
 - Simplification of managing actions in Keycloak.

 ## Feijuca.Keycloak.TokenManager